jvivard/email_security-shopify/email-security-system/README.md

 ## Security Considerations

-- Email credentials are stored in plain text in the code (consider using environment variables)
+- Email credentials should be stored in environment variables (see backend/.env)
 - JWT secret keys should be changed in production
 - Consider implementing proper authentication for API endpoints